TiffanyClark225/Billy-Butcher-Chatbot/README.md

 ## Billy-Butcher-Chatbot

 This is our final Machine Learning (CS460G) project.
 It is a AI chatbot based on the tone and personality of Billy Butcher in Amazon's series The Boys.
-We have a Marklov-chain based chatbot for our baseline model, and used tensorflow for our final chatbot.
+We have a Marklov-chain based chatbot and Naive-Bayes chatbot for our baseline models, and used Neural Network tensorflow for our final chatbot.

 # Authors: